-The driver must know when the last byte of the message has been received.
-There are three different frame type options which are distinguished by their receive termination methods: Frame has known length, Frame is terminated by stop charactersand Frame contains data length field.

-- When choosing the Frame has known length frame type, make sure to enter the correct Number of bytes the driver should wait for.
-Note that the amount of time the driver will wait for the specified number of bytes is set in the server's device property page under Request timeout.
-If the request times out, the driver will execute the transaction again up to the number of attempts that was specified in Device Properties.
-Any bytes in excess to that specified will be ignored. - When choosing the Frame is terminated by stop characters frame type, make sure to define the character sequence that will mark the end of a response using the ASCII characters box and Add > button.
-The driver will wait until the specified stop character sequence is received or the request times out (whichever occurs first). - When choosing the Frame contains data length field frame type, make sure to specify where in the frame the data length field is located and what bytes are included in that count.
-The driver will try to receive bytes up to the end of the frame length field and then calculate how many more bytes to expect after that.
-The Data length start position is the 1-based byte position of the first byte in the data length field.
-The Data length format drop list box provides format options available for the data length field.
-The String length is the total number of characters in the selected data length field.
-The Data start position of the first data byte to include in the count.
-This will often be the first byte after the data length field.
-The Number of trailing bytes is the number of bytes the driver should expect after the indicated number of data bytes has been received.
-This might be used to handle cases where the check sum bytes are not included in the data length.
+- Frame type: This parameter specifies the frame type, which is distinguished by its receive termination method.
+This tells the driver when the last byte of the message has been received.
+Options include Frame has known length, Frame is terminated by stop characters, and Frame contains data length field.
+Descriptions of the options are as follows: - Frame has known length: When selected, users must enter a value in Number of bytes for which the driver should wait.
+The amount of time that the driver will wait for the specified number of bytes is set in the server's Device Properties under Request Timeout.
+If the request times out, the driver will execute the transaction again up to the number of attempts that was specified.
+Any bytes in excess to that value specified will be ignored. - Frame is terminated by stop characters: When selected, users must define the character sequence that will mark the end of a response using the ASCII characters box and the >> button.
+The driver will wait until the specified stop character sequence is received or the request times out (whichever occurs first). - Frame contains data length field: When selected, users must specify where in the frame the Data Length field is located and what bytes are included in that count.
+The driver will try to receive bytes up to the end of the Frame Length field and then calculate how many more bytes to expect after that.